cassproject/cass-editor/README.md

 ```

 # CSS Inheritance
-The cass-editor attempts to read the stylesheets of the parent page and import them into the website.
+The cass-editor attempts to read the stylesheets of the parent page and import them into the website if they have `inherit="true"` as an attribute.
 It may not be able to do this without your help.

 ```
 An error message when headers are not set:
     ...Styles/Webfonts/Gibson/Gibson-Regular-webfont.woff2' from origin 'https://cassproject.github.io' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 Origin 'https://cassproject.github.io' is therefore not allowed access.
 The response had HTTP status code 404.
 ```

-To remedy this, your web server needs to allow cross-origin requests to the cassproject github.io site.
+To remedy this, your web server needs to allow cross-origin requests to the cassproject github.io site, or you can clone this repository and host it locally.

 ```
 Access-Control-Allow-Origin: https://cassproject.github.io